Mewsbrook Park: Description

 Mewsbrook Park is owned and managed by Arun District Council in partnership with principal contractors Tivoli Group Limited.

 The park was first opened to the public in 1939, and sets a high horticultural benchmark (evidenced by its award-winning status) for public parks and open spaces.
 Large shrub and long herbaceous borders together with bee and butterfly gardens provide colour and interest throughout the year.

 The lake serves as an excellent local amenity, and is regularly used by visitors for boating.
 The Arun Youth Aqua Centre often used the lake for training.
 The lake and island are also a haven for wildlife.

-Wildlife conservation is undertaken in Ruby Gardens (named in celebration of Queen Elizabeth's Ruby Jubilee in 1992); an informal woodland area where activities such as hedge laying and coppicing have taken place in the past with the assistance of local volunteer groups.
+Wildlife conservation is undertaken in the Ruby Gardens (named in celebration of the Ruby Jubilee of Elizabeth II in 1992); an informal woodland area where activities such as hedge laying and coppicing have taken place in the past with the assistance of local volunteer groups.

 In 2017 the construction of a new leisure centre began within Mewsbrook Park, a replacement for the ageing Littlehampton Swimming and Sports Centre.
 In March 2019 The Littlehampton Wave opened its doors.
 Following demolition of the former leisure centre substantial re-landscaping is being undertaken which will add to the existing park.

 There is a positive sense of community in the park, supported by the Friends of Mewsbrook Park, Mewsbrook Park Café, Mewsbrook Park Pedalo and Boat Hire and Littlehampton Miniature Railway.
 There is further engagement with the wider community too including the Littlehampton Swimming and Sports Centre, Littlehampton Town Council and local schools and youth organisations.

 Mewsbrook Park has been promoted as a Green Flag Park in the local area for 13 years.
 Interpretation boards, a children's trail, tree trail and notice boards are provided to engage and inform visitors.